What is a Hybrid Event or Hybrid Conference?

 - Whova is a virtual event platform that focuses on making online events highly interactive through live Q&A’s, discussion boards, and virtual meetups.There is also a community board and chats to enable attendee networking.If your event has sponsors, Whova makes it easy for you to showcase them throughout your event.

-If you comparing hybrid event platforms, make sure to inspect beyond merely features and price.
+When comparing hybrid event platforms, make sure to inspect beyond merely features and price.
 To use a physical event analogy, hotels are all the same on the surface in that they all have individual rooms as well as meeting/convention spaces to rent.
-Beyond that, there is a tremendous difference with the support level, quality of infrastructure, capacity/scale, support for attendees, security, ADA features and the overall experience delivered to the attendees.
+Beyond that, there is a tremendous difference with the support level (both set up and during live days), quality of hosting infrastructure, capacity/scale, support for attendees, security, ADA features and the overall experience delivered to the attendees.
 The same goes with virtual conference providers.
 They have similar features, but it stops there.